2015

 Hywel Dda University Health Board

-Concerns summary There was a breakdown in information transfer between child and adult mental health teams, coupled with ward understaffing and critical training needs regarding Section 136 procedures, absconding, and powers of detention.
+Concerns summary (AI summary) There was a breakdown in information transfer between child and adult mental health teams, coupled with ward understaffing and critical training needs regarding Section 136 procedures, absconding, and powers of detention.

 All Responded